irfan-sec/ai-learning-students/README.md

-# Introduction to Artificial Intelligence (CS 2250)
+# Introduction to Artificial Intelligence

 Welcome to the AI Learning Students Repository!
 This repo is designed for 3rd semester students in Computer Science, Data Science, or related fields.
 It provides a practical, hands-on introduction to Artificial Intelligence, closely following the course outline below.